Shaved Fish: Artwork and packaging

 Roy Kohara was the art director of the album, and the illustrations were made by Michael Bryan.
 The cover is divided into twelve rectangles: one for each of the eleven songs on the LP, and one for the album title, written in Bruce Mikita font (also known as Novel Open).

 The album title originates from the Japanese food katsuobushi, a kind of dried fish.

 Release

-Shaved Fish was released on 20 October 1975 in the UK and 24 October in the US.
+Shaved Fish was released on 20 October 1975 in the US and 24 October in the UK.
 The release of the album came less than three weeks after the resolution of Lennon's long-running immigration dispute and the birth of Sean Lennon.

 Several of the master tapes were unavailable for the compilation, and dubs from 45 rpm single records were used.
 Due to this, the first release of the compact disc in May 1987 suffered from poor sound quality and needed to be remastered.
 The improved CD version was issued in December 1987, restoring the full fadeouts that were shortened in some of the songs on the original release.

 In February 1976, following the release of the album, Lennon's recording contract expired, and he was uninterested in re-signing with EMI/Capitol.